GreedFall: The Dying World: Development

-GreedFall 2 was developed by Spiders by a team of less than 100 people.
-As the original game was a commercial success for the studio, Spiders listened to player's feedback and incorporate changes such as deepening the lore of the game, and introducing an explorable setting that was only hinted at in the first game.
-GreedFall 2 flips the narrative of the first game and its story sees an islander venturing into the mainland.
+GreedFall: The Dying World was developed by Spiders by a team of less than 100 people.
+As the original game was a commercial success for the studio, Spiders listened to player's feedback and incorporated changes such as deepening the lore of the game, and introducing an explorable setting that was only hinted at in the first game.
+The Dying World flips the narrative of the first game and its story sees an islander venturing into the mainland.
 Jehanne Rousseau, lead writer of the game, described the setting as a fantasy world that was also "based on history".
-She added that GreedFall 2 tells "a story about political schemes and murders", and that the world was "more dirty than heroic".
+She added that The Dying World tells "a story about political schemes and murders", and that the world was "more dirty than heroic".
 According to art director Cyril Tahmassebi, the team also wanted to improve the "Rembrandt-inspired art design and golden century feel" of the first game, and the expanded setting allowed the team to create more factions and locations.

 The team also completely revamped the combat system in an effort to make party members more involved.
-As opposed to the first game in which companions are controlled by artificial intelligence, players can directly issue commands to companions in GreedFall 2 so that players can feel like they were controlling a team of characters.
+As opposed to the first game in which companions are controlled by artificial intelligence, players can directly issue commands to companions in The Dying World so that players can feel like they were controlling a team of characters.
 The game was heavily inspired by BioWare's Dragon Age: Origins and Star Wars: Knights of the Old Republic, and the team spent an extensive amount of time developing the game's companion characters.

 Publisher Nacon and Spiders announced the game in May 2022.
-The early access version of the game, which includes the first chapter of the game, was released for Windows on September 24, 2024.
-The full version of the game, as well as versions for PlayStation 5 and Xbox Series X/S, will be released in 2026.
+The early access version of the game, which includes the first chapter of the game, was released for Windows on 24 September 2024.
+The full version of the game, as well as versions for PlayStation 5 and Xbox Series X/S, was released on 10 March 2026.
+This would be Spiders' last game to be released.
+In April 2026, it was reported that Nacon had attempted to sell the studio but had failed to find a buyer.
+As a result, the studio was shut down after 18 years of operation.

 Reception

 Initial responses to the game's early access launch were mixed.

+GreedFall: The Dying World received "mixed or average" reviews, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 19% of critics.